adopted-ember-addons/ember-cli-ifa/README.md

 # Ember-cli-ifa

-Inject fingerprinted assetMap.json file into your code and provide initializer, service, and helper to dynamically reference fingerprinted assets.
+Inject fingerprinted assetMap.json file into your app and provide initializer, service, and helper to dynamically reference fingerprinted assets.

 ## Configuration